 I just had to include this photo of the local bakery – how Dutch can you get?!

 All in all the town of Franeker and the Eise Eisinga Planetarium are definitely worth a visit if you are in the neighbourhood.
 If you’d like more information about the planetarium there is a website here.
-It costs around five euros for adults and four for children, but make sure you wander around the town to enjoy the atmosphere and architecture as well!
+It costs around six euros for adults and five for children, but make sure you wander around the town to enjoy the atmosphere and architecture as well!

 Are you into astronomy?
 Where is the coolest planetarium you’ve ever visited?
 Let me know in the comments and stay tuned for next week’s post about an old lolly shop museum in Leeuwarden!